Sentinel-2

 Sentinel-2 is an Earth observation mission from the Copernicus Programme that acquires optical imagery at high spatial resolution (10 m to 60 m) over land and coastal waters.
-The mission's Sentinel-2A and Sentinel-2B satellites were joined in orbit in 2024 by a third, Sentinel-2C, and in the future by Sentinel-2D, eventually replacing the A and B satellites, respectively.
+The mission's Sentinel-2A and Sentinel-2B satellites were joined in orbit in 2024 by a third, Sentinel-2C, and will be in the future by Sentinel-2D, eventually replacing the A and B satellites, respectively.
 The mission supports services and applications such as agricultural monitoring, emergencies management, land cover classification, and water quality.
 Sentinel-2 has been developed and is being operated by the European Space Agency.
 The satellites were manufactured by a consortium led by Airbus Defence and Space in Friedrichshafen, Germany.